2231-DSCI-644-01-Org/Assignment5/README.md

 6. **Error Handling:** Implement error handling for network issues and GitHub rate limits issues.
 Check out the github documentation for [rate limits and info on status codes](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting)

 7. **Pagination:** Handle pagination using GraphQL cursors to fetch additional data.
 Make use of the cursors GitHub provides to fetch all the data.
+You can refer to pagination.ipynb file for more information on how to handle pagination.
+This file gives a small working demo of how to handle pagination using GraphQL cursors.
+Use the logic as a reference and implement it in the scraper.

 8. **Return Format:** Ensure that the scraper returns all the fetched data in a dictionary format.

 ## Task 2: Database Configuration and Modeling 📊